ibm-js/requirejs-dplugins/README.md

 See [docs/Promise.md](./docs/Promise.md) for documentation.

 ## svg
-This plugins provide an API for loading and bundling svg graphics.
+This plugin loads an svg graphic and defines it in the DOM, so you can reference it in a `<use>` tag.

 See [docs/svg.md](./docs/svg.md) for documentation.